 Are you surprised by the Global Peace Index rating of many of these countries?
 All of the safest countries in South America rank better than the United States!
 Of course, when visiting a new country there are always precautions you should take.
 Keep an eye on your belongings, remaining aware of potential pickpockets and dangerous situations.

 It’s important to keep in mind that the social stability of these countries is always changing.
 Stay ahead of the game by referencing the advice of your home country and keeping up with the news.
-And be sure to book sometravel insurance to be extra safe.
+Don’t forget to book a travel insurance and consider buying a money belt, smart tags and padlocks for extra safety.

 Now that you know you’ll be safe traveling these places, you just need to choose the best country in South America according to your daydreams and bucket list.
 Will you choose to dance the night away in Buenos Aires or seek a tranquil retreat in the ranches of Paraguay?